FEATURE-No longer losers, Chicago Cubs see success off baseball field as well

 Attendance at Wrigley Field, which can seat over 41,000 people, hit almost 3 million this season, good for sixth in the league.
 That is an increase of almost 12 percent from 2014, when the Cubs ranked 11th in attendance.
 The Cubs drew 3.3 million fans in 2008.

-MLB Commissioner Rob Manfred told Reuters that the Cubs' attendance this year is even more impressive than it looks "when you remember that they didn't have any bleachers for the first few weeks of the season," as the club renovated Wrigley Field.

-Based on merchandise sales at MLB.com/shop, Cubs merchandise finished sixth overall in the league as sales rose 80 percent, league officials said.
-That was up from ninth place last year and far better than the league average of an increase of 5-6 percent.
+Based on merchandise sales at MLB.com/shop, Cubs merchandise finished sixth overall in the league as sales rose 80 percent, baseball officials said.
+That was up from ninth place last year.

-"That's a good indication of the affinity of the fans," he added.

 TO THE VICTOR...